-Definition 2.1 (Testing (Function Properties)) A testing algorithm for property \mathcal{P} (of functions from domain X to range R) is given a distance parameter ε and query access to an unknown function $f: X \to R$.
+Definition 2.1 (Testing (Function Properties)).
+A testing algorithm for property \mathcal{P} (of functions from domain X to range R) is given a distance parameter ε and query access to an unknown function $f: X \to R$.

-- If $f \in \mathcal{P}$ then the algorithm should accept with probability at least 2/3; - If $\operatorname{dist}(f, \mathcal{P}) > \epsilon$ then the algorithm should reject with probability at least 2/3.
+- If $f \in \mathcal{P}$ then the algorithm should accept with probability at least 2/3; and - If $dist(f, \mathcal{P}) > \epsilon$ then the algorithm should reject with probability at least 2/3.

 We shall be interested in bounding both the query complexity and the running time of the testing algorithm.
-In some cases our focus will be on the query complexity, putting aside the question of time complexity.
+In some cases our focus will be on the query complexity, putting aside the question of time-complexity.
 We observe that the choice of a success probability of 2/3 is arbitrary and can clearly be improved to $1 - \delta$, for any $\delta > 0$ at a multiplicative cost of $\log(1/\delta)$ in the complexity of the algorithm.
 We say that a testing algorithm has one-sided error if it accepts every $f \in \mathcal{P}$ with probability 1.
 Otherwise, it has two-sided error.

-One may consider variations of the abovemention notion of testing.
-In particular, the underlying distribution (which determines the distance in Equation (1), and hence in Equation (2)) may be an arbitrary and unknown distribution (rather then the uniform distribution).
-We refer to this as distribution-free testing, and discuss it in Subsection 11.1.
-Another variant requires that testing be performed based on random (uniform) examples alone; that is, queries cannot be performed.
-We shall not discuss this variant in the current survey (and there are actually only few positive results known in this model [KR00]).
+One may consider variations of the abovementioned notion of testing.
+In particular, the underlying distribution (which determines the distance in Equation (2.1), and hence in Equation (2.2)) may be an arbitrary and unknown distribution (rather than the uniform distribution).
+We refer to this as distribution-free testing, and discuss it in